 Set this option to Yes if the operating system in this computer is aware of and follows the Plug and Play specification.
-Currently, only Windows® 95 or 98 is PnP-aware.
+Currently, only Windows® 95/98 are PnP-aware.
 The settings are Yes or No. The Optimal and Fail-Safe default settings No.